Azure/AzureStack-QuickStart-Templates/101-simple-linux-vm/README.md

 ## Prerequisites

-Follow the below links to create a Linux Image and upload the same to Azure Stack's Platform Image Repository
+Follow the below links to create/download a Linux Image and upload the same to Azure Stack's Platform Image Repository
 1. https://azure.microsoft.com/en-us/documentation/articles/azure-stack-linux/
 2. https://azure.microsoft.com/en-us/documentation/articles/azure-stack-add-image-pir/
+	Note: please use the default values for linuxPublisher,linuxOffer,linuxSku,linuxVersion found in azuredeploy.json or parameters.json while creating the manifest.json in PIR

 ## Deployment steps
 1. Deploy to azure stack portal using custom deployment.